bitrise-io/devcenter/forestry-help.md

 You can come back and edit the article any time.
 Please remember that every time you click `Save`, Forestry pushes a commit to GitHub.
 You can view your file in the DevCenter repository.

-{% include message_box.html type="important" title="GitHub commits" content="Please make sure when your article is ready for review that a single commit on GitHub will make all changes visible.
+**IMPORTANT:** Please make sure when your article is ready for review that a single commit on GitHub makes all changes visible.
 With a new article, that means you should:

-1. Cut its entire content (keep it on the clipboard!) and then click Save draft.
+1. Cut its entire content (keep it on the clipboard!) and then click `Save draft`
-2. Once it is saved (the little circle is green), paste the content back in and click Save draft. "%}
+2. Once it is saved (the little circle is green), paste the content back in and click `Save draft`.

-**ALTERNATIVE OPTION**: Edit your article on Forestry as much as you want.
-Once you are done:

-1. Cut the entire content (keep it on the clipboard).
-2. Save the empty article.
-3. Paste the content back, and save again.

 This way you will have a commit that will show the entire content of the article as new content.
 Voilá!

-## Updating an existing article
+### Updating an existing article

 1. Create a new article in the `For review` section.
 2. Copy the contents of the existing article into the new article.
 3. Add your changes.

-NOTE: Once again, it is recommended to edit the existing article in an external editor until it is ready for review.
-Once you are finished (the article is ready for review), copy the contents into the new article you created in the `For reviews` section.
-This is to ensure all changes are visible in a single commit.

-See the alternative option above!
+**IMPORTANT:** Please make sure when your article is ready for review that a single commit on GitHub makes all changes visible.
+With an existing article this means you should make sure that all your changes are added with a single `Save`.

-## Getting an article reviewed
+### Getting an article reviewed

 1. Save the article on Forestry - this creates a commit on GitHub so only save on Forestry when your content is ready for review.
 2. Go to the [commits page of the DevCenter repository](https://github.com/bitrise-io/devcenter/commits/master) and find the commit or commits created when you saved the article.
 Its commit message should be "Updated article-name.md" or "Created article-name.md".